 PART III TERMS AND CONDITIONS

-1. The terms and conditions of this Change Order are as set forth in Purchase Contract BD-2-00 between E-Next Generation LLC, acting through its Agent Enron Engineering & Construction Company, and General Electric Company with the Effective Date of May 31, 2000 (the "Agreement") and this Change Order is subject to the Agreement.
+1. The terms and conditions of this Change Order are as set forth in Purchase Contract BD-2-00 between E-Next Generation LLC, acting through its Agent Enron North America Corp. , and General Electric Company with the Effective Date of May 31, 2000 (the "Agreement") and this Change Order is subject to the Agreement.

 2. The effective date of this Change Order Number 2 shall be January 31, 2000.